 Commuting to university: 3 tips for students

-I commute to uni and I’d like share my advice for students thinking about doing it.
+I commute to university and I’d like share my advice for students thinking about doing it.
 I’m Angelica and I’m studying English Literature and Creative Writing BA.
-Here are my tips on how to save time and money, so that commuting to uni works for you.
+Here are my tips on how to save time and money, so that commuting to university works for you.

 Top 3 tips for commuting to university